ARMmbed/mbed-os-example-client/README.md

 - Non-secure mode
 - Certificate mode

+#### Setting socket type

+Apart from different secure mode, you can also connect in different socket mode.
+By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.
+Below instructions remain same irrespective of the socket mode you choose.

 The general instructions for both modes are the same.
 The only difference comes in step 5, when selecting the mode.